Spread the love

 Your FREE copy of KETO & PALEO Oodles of Low-Carb Noodles Cookbook Signup Here

-I got the original recipe for my Keto Low-Carb Tuna-Cheddar Casserole from my mom.
+I got the original recipe for my Keto Tuna-Cheddar Casserole from my mom.
 My mom’s recipe was the best.
 She made this casserole regularly because canned tuna and dried pasta were and still are inexpensive.
 She had to feed the family on a strict food budget.
 Tuna casserole is one of those comfort foods that we crave.
 When starting on my Keto journey, I stopped eating foods like tuna casserole due to the added ingredient of wheat-based pasta.
 Now it is part of our culinary repertoire!

+For this Keto Tuna-Cheddar Casserole, you’ll need canned tuna.
 Canned tuna is a popular food item, especially for those who are looking for a quick and easy source of protein.
 In terms of nutritional value, canned tuna is an excellent source of protein, vitamins, and minerals.
 A 3.5-ounce (100-gram) serving of canned tuna typically contains around 20 grams of protein and less than 100 calories.
 It is also a good source of omega-3 fatty acids, which are important for heart health.
-Additionally, canned tuna contains vitamins B12 and D, as well as minerals such as selenium, phosphorus, and potassium.
-However, it is important to note that canned tuna can also be high in sodium, so it is best to choose varieties that are labeled as low-sodium or to rinse the tuna before consuming it.
-I believe canned tuna is a nutritious and convenient food choice that can be enjoyed in a variety of dishes.

-It’s important to choose canned tuna that’s low in mercury, as high levels of mercury can be harmful to health.
 Look for canned tuna that’s labeled as “light” or “skipjack,” as these types of tuna tend to have lower levels of mercury than other varieties like albacore.

 The predominant taste sensation of Keto Low-Carb Tuna-Cheddar Casserole is fattiness due to the rich cream and cheese.
 The cheese is also a delicious source of umami.
 This casserole is dense and chewy and downright satisfying.

-*Wine Tips: To support your Keto diet or low-carb lifestyle, choose low-carb, low-sugar, and low-alcohol wines that are free of additives and artificial coloring.
-Include your wine carb macros as part of your meal.
-Remember, your liver will process alcohol before nutrients, pausing ketone creation and slowing the ketosis process.
-Your body will also metabolize alcohol as fuel before using food.
-This can slow fat burning and may cause your body to store carbs, fat, and protein as excess body fat.
-Alcohol consumption also stimulates the appetite.
-So, drink low-sugar, low-carb, and low alcohol wines in moderation.
+To support your Keto diet or low-carb lifestyle, opt for quality, non alcoholic wines that are low-carb and low in sugar.
+Additionally, alcohol does not align with a keto diet or low-carb lifestyle.
+Moreover, your liver processes alcohol before nutrients, pausing ketone creation and slowing the ketosis process.
+Furthermore, your body will metabolize alcohol as fuel before utilizing food, which can decelerate fat burning and may lead to the storage of carbs, fat, and protein as excess body fat.
+Moreover, alcohol consumption stimulates the appetite, potentially causing overeating.

-Keto Low-Carb Tuna Cheddar Pasta Casserole
+Tuna Cheddar Pasta Casserole

-Keto Low-Carb Turkey Pot Pie
+Turkey Pot Pie

-Keto Low-Carb Zoodle Caprese Salad
+Zoodle Caprese Salad

-Keto Low-Carb Matzo Ball Soup
+Matzo Ball Soup

-Keto Low-Carb Japanese Crab Noodle Salad
+Japanese Crab Noodle Salad

-Keto Caesar Cobb Salad
+Caesar Cobb Salad

 I prepare this Keto Low-Carb Tuna-Cheddar Casserole with aged Cheddar.
 But that may be too strong for you.
 Any cheese that is already shredded or easily shredded will work.
 Other delicious cheeses include Tex Mex, Mozzarella, Italian combo cheeses, and Gruyere.